chrisl8/devict-arlobot-presentation/presentation/content.md

 #Parameter Server
 The Parameter Server allows data (parameters) to be stored by key in a central location.
 It is currently part of the Master.

+#Nodes
+Nodes are processes that perform computation.
+For example, one node controls a laser range-finder, one node controls the wheel motors, one node performs localization, one node performs path planning, one Node provides a graphical view of the system, and so on.
+A ROS node is written with the use of a ROS client library, such as roscpp or rospy.